 First, the student must submit to the Admissions Committee a written request to be considered for re-admission within a designated time period after notification of the suspension.
-Second, at the meeting with the Admissions Committee, he/she should present a rationale and/or a written statement of mitigating circumstances in support of the petition for immediate re-admission.
+Second, he/she should present a rationale and/or a written statement of mitigating circumstances in support of the petition for immediate re-admission.
 The Admissions Committee meeting is not a due-process hearing but rather a petition for re-admission to the college.
-Third, Admissions Committee's decision, together with the materials that are presented, shall be placed in the student's official record along with the Committee's written decision.
+Third, the Admissions Committee's decision, together with the materials that are presented, shall be placed in the student's official record along with the Committee's written decision.
 Finally, the student shall be notified of the Committee's decision directly after the Admissions Committee meeting.
 The Committee will strive to reach its decision with special attention to equity, reasonableness, and consistency.